Preparing for the Future

 All students enrolled in Advanced Placement (AP) courses are required to pay the examination fee and take the AP exam administered at the end of the year.
 AP exams are scored on a scale of one to five with five being the highest mark.
 The AP score can be used by postsecondary institutions to determine if credit will be granted for the course taken.
 A number of colleges and universities grant credit for scores of 3, 4, or 5; however, course credit is awarded at the college/universities discretion.

-Click to download 2022-2023 School Profile PDF
+Click to download 2023-2024 School Profile PDF

 Placement in all Advanced Placement (AP), Dual Enrollment, and Honors courses is determined by pre-requisite course grades, attendance, standardized test scores, and teacher recommendation.
 AP, Dual, and Honors courses are weighted for class ranking.

 Class rank is determined after the 7th semester using cumulative weighted grade point averages.
-Valedictorian and Salutatorian candidates must have met all honor graduate requirements and must have attended Fayette Academy for three years.
+Valedictorian and Salutatorian candidates must have met all honor graduate with distinction requirements and must have attended Fayette Academy for three years.